Wednesday, September 27, 2017

 He comes out of the kitchen and stares at our guests.
 "Shit."

 To be perfectly fucking clear, my house isn't a flop for homeless Uratha.
 I want to throw that out there just in case anyone is planning on coming by for an extended stay.
 I already have a constantly pissed off ex-wife and two kids that I support without needing more mouths to feed.
 As a one time exception to that policy, given the circumstances, I invited Ella and her folks to crash in my spare room.
 Hey, I get what you're thinking, but we can't fuck each other.
 Bad shit comes from that.
 And it's not like I think they're worth much in a fight.
 Just eight werewolves can clear out unwanted spirit problems a lot easier than five, even if three are pups.
+That's basic math.
 Besides, it'll do them all some good to see me in combat and not be fighting for their lives at the time.

 Alex starts the train,"going in and wiping them out won't work."
 Two days later and we're still stuck on the same debate.
 In an ironic and sort of nauseating turn of events, Alex and Kelvin are on the same side of the argument for this one.